mccharley/Number-Analyzer/README.md

 *UPDATE:*
-Currently in the process of porting this project to nodejs and updating with simple web UI to allow
+Currently in the process of porting this project to a nodejs and mongodb base.
+Will now also include a simple web UI to allow:
 - use a set of APIs to achieve functions.
 - uploading CSV files containing MSISDNs and outputting a processed CSV file containing the categorized numbers.
 - entering a single number and getting the corresponding operator.